-Andrew Miller, Founder, Cafe Imports

 Coffees from Tega & Tula Farm is an example of that challenge playing out: For the past several years, we have partnered with Ahadu Woubshet to buy his entire production because we’ve been amazed by his ingenuity as a farmer and his integrity as a businessman who re-invests not only in his own land but also in his community.
 He’s built schools and roads, pays his workers higher wages than is customary, takes the lead on conservation efforts, and has even set up a college scholarship program for young women from the villages of Tega and Tula.

-These coffees are still performing beautifully, with notes like sugar cane, plum, green apple, panela—some of our favourite flavours from that region.
+These coffees are still performing beautifully, with notes like marmalade, rose and lemon, bergamot, burnt sugar, caramel—some of our favorite flavors from that region.
 Single-producer coffees from Ethiopia are difficult to come by, and these are certified organic, to boot.
 Ahadu has gone the extra mile to create traceability down to the subplot—a degree of specificity that allows our customers to pinpoint exactly which lots on the farm create the kind of magical cups they want.
 This discount has nothing whatever to do with the quality of the coffees—simply the volume.

 You can help us complete this circuit and grab yourself some really delicious coffees.